patvdv/hppro_hwmon/README.md

 # HP Proliant HW Monitor

-The hppro_hwmon Perl script will query the HP Linux hpasmcli and hpacucli command-line tools to check or show the health of your Proliant hardware.
+This Perl script will query the HP Linux `hpasmcli` and `hpacucli` command-line tools to check or show the health of your Proliant hardware.
 It will check following components:

 * Fans
 * Memory DIMMs